swc-project/website/docs/configuring-swc.md

 ## jsc.externalHelpers

-You can helpers from an external module named `@swc/helpers`.
+You can use helpers from an external module named `@swc/helpers`.

 While bundling, this option will greatly reduce your file size.